deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_22_3.png)

-> 🔼 Figure 9 shows examples of synthetic images generated by the diffusion model that failed quality checks, illustrating challenges in generating high-quality synthetic data for low-quality images.
+> 🔼 Figure 8 shows examples of synthetic image generation failures for ImageNet-LT, highlighting instances where the generated images do not accurately reflect the intended class or contain significant artifacts.
 > <details>
 > <summary>read the caption</summary>
-> Figure 9: Failure cases for iWildCam synthetic generation
+> Figure 8: Failure cases for ImageNet-LT synthetic generation
 > </details>

 ![](figures/figures_22_4.png)

-> 🔼 The figure shows synthetic images generated with different image guidance levels, demonstrating the spectrum from prototypical features (low guidance) to high fidelity to real images (high guidance).
+> 🔼 The figure shows synthetic images generated with various image guidance levels, illustrating the spectrum from prototypical features to high fidelity to real images.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Synthetic images generated with various image guidance levels and random seeds. × marks images with low-fidelity to the text prompt, which are filtered out by CLIPScore (ref. the end of §3.1).